 ^{6.} There are 3 options for obtaining medications in the category listed above.
 The options are: 1.
 Cleveland Clinic Pharmacies, 2.
 Cleveland Clinic Specialty Pharmacy, and 3.
 CVS/caremark Specialty Drug Program.
-Specialty Drug Program Clinic Special Specia
+Specialty Drug prescription orders (first fill and refills) are limited to a one month supply.